reckenrode/mkalias/README.md

 Clone the repository and do `cargo build --release`.
 The binary will be found at `target/release/mkalias` once the build completes.
 If you don’t have a Rust environment, install `cargo` with your package manager or use [rustup][3].
-I don’t have a minimum-supported Rust version, so assume I’m using the latest.
+The MSRV is set to the version of Rust in the nixpkgs used by the flake.
 There is also [Nix][4] flake in the repository that will set up a development environment.

 [1]: https://labs.sentinelone.com/bypassing-macos-tcc-user-privacy-protections-by-accident-and-design/